Mauve Perle Tahat, PhD

 I write for kindred thinkers, students, artists, and curious outsiders.
 I believe the best theory is porous, a little messy, and rooted in lived experience.
 I believe in legacy—not the kind built on institutions, but the kind passed down in whispers, notebooks, and glowing screens.

-I’m currently finishing Plastic Affects: Spatial Narratives and Configurations of Place (Bloomsbury Academic, 2026), a book about memory, microplastics, and the feeling of staying too long.
+Spatial Residue: Plastic Affects and Configurations of Place (Bloomsbury Academic, 2026), my latest book, is a collision between personal memory, cultural myth, and physical geography.
 My previous book, Ecologies of Incarceration: Carceral Discard Studies in the Anthropocene (Lexington Books, 2024) is available wherever books are sold.

 I teach in public and private spaces—sometimes in classrooms, sometimes in abandoned buildings, sometimes here, with you.